top of page

 The verb 'surround' has its origins in Middle English and Old French, ultimately tracing back to the Latin word 'superundare.'
 This Latin term is a combination of 'super,' meaning 'over' or 'above,' and 'undare,' meaning 'to flow.'
 The etymology of 'surround' subtly reflects the idea of something flowing over or above and enclosing or encompassing something or someone from all sides, much like water flowing around an object.
 It implies the act of encircling or enclosing without explicitly addressing its specific definition, aligning with its modern-day usage related to encircling or encompassing something or someone from all directions.

-Find the meaning of surround
+Quiz: Find the meaning of the verb surround:

 Try Again!